alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 </div>

-At this point both players have already transfered their payloads (which contained information about them and their pokemon).
+At this point both players have already transferred their payloads (which contained information about them and their pokemon).
 Those payloads **couldn't contain 0xFE** as this byte signals the premature end of the stream (the other side will basically ignore everything received after that!).

 As you may have seen in the previous section [Data Structure](#data-structure), some (if not all) pokemon properties **can end up containing that value**, some examples are: